Immersions of punctured 4-manifolds: with applications to Quantum Cellular Automata: Introduction

 As explained in \cref{rem:realization}, the non-oriented immersion types $N(2^m,1,1)$ used below are represented by rational homology 4-balls with fundamental group $\Z/2^m$, with $\RP^4$ coming up for $m=1$.
 All cases with $w_2=\infty$ are realized by a connected sum with $\CP^2$.

-\begin{thm} Let $N(2^m,w_2,c)$ denote a non-orientable $4$-manifold with fundamental group $\pi=\Z/2^m$, $w_2\in\{0,1,\infty\}$ and image of the fundamental class $c$ in $H_4(\pi;\Z^{w_1})=\Z/2$.
-Such a manifold exists if and only if $c=0$ or $w_2\neq 0$.
-Then immersion equivalence classes of non-orientable $4$-manifolds with cyclic fundamental group form the following order graph. { } Our order graph ends on the right hand side with the four manifolds $N(2,-,-)$ but repeats infinitely on the left before encountering the manifolds with infinite fundamental group. \end{thm}
+\begin{thm} Let $N(2^m,w_2,c)$ denote a non-orientable $4$-manifold with fundamental group $\pi=\Z/2^m$, $w_2\in\{0,1,\infty\}$ and image of the fundamental class $c$ in $H_4(\pi;\Z^{w_1})=\Z/2$ such that $c=0$ or $w_2\neq 0$.
+Note that in particular no such manifold exists with $c=1$ and $w_2=0$.
+Then immersion equivalence classes of non-orientable $4$-manifolds with cyclic fundamental group form the following order graph. { } Our order graph ends on the right hand side with the four manifolds $N(2,-,-)$ but repeats infinitely on the left (with increasing $m$) before encountering the manifolds with infinite fundamental group. \end{thm}

 In \cref{sec:cyclic} we also determine the combined immersion order for orientable and non-orientable $4$-manifolds with cyclic fundamental group.